nikpl7777/drafter-highlevel-tech-overiview/README.md

 1. Preparing _Questionnaire Results_ by filling in UI generated from _Questionnaire UI components_ based on selected _Questionnaire Config_
 2. Passing this _Questionnaire Results_ and _Questionnaire Config_ to **Processing Unit**
+3. Processing RULES set by _Questionnaire Config_ to apply hide/show actions to specific UI blocks